ayazskhan/Our-Talk-About-D-Wave/README.md

 I am not affiliated with D-Wave Systems Inc. all comments and material reflect my own opinions

-Code presented here may have components copied from D-Wave samples and from other contributors (Marauane Salih, Clark Alexander)
+Code presented here may have components copied from D-Wave samples and from other contributors (Marouane Salih, Clark Alexander)